Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 • Electrical faults or motor repairs in automated shutters.

-• Severe mechanical failures like broken springs or damaged roller tubes.
+• Severe mechanical failures such as broken springs or a damaged roller tube.

-• Repeated jamming despite routine cleaning and lubrication.
+• Repeated jamming even after cleaning and lubrication.

 Cleaning Techniques That Support Longevity